Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 ```

 And lastly the `Tapo camera C200 V3` dump file.

-It's located at the schools **moodle course page**, so I downloaded it from my host machine straight to the `kali share` and moved it to my project folder at the destination:
+Which is located at the schools **moodle course page**, so I downloaded it from my host machine straight to the `kali share` and moved it to my project folder at the destination:
 - <img width="681" height="205" alt="2026-02-25-20:56:35" src="https://github.com/user-attachments/assets/3ee67c16-dd11-4f64-8f8e-10e93ab628c5" />
 - <img width="1093" height="280" alt="2026-02-25-20:58:16" src="https://github.com/user-attachments/assets/57f60d1e-daf1-4d7b-8ac1-462d15bfae9c" />